 Plant-Based Diets Can Help Manage Asthma, New Study Finds

-According to the Centers for Disease Control and Prevention (CDC), people with asthma are at a higher risk of illness from the coronavirus.
+According to the Centers for Disease Control and Prevention (CDC), people with asthma are at a higher risk of illness from the coronavirus1.
 This is because "COVID-19 can affect your respiratory tract (nose, throat, lungs), cause an asthma attack, and possibly lead to pneumonia and acute respiratory disease."
 Along with maintaining your routine asthma care plan, new research shows following a plant-based diet can help to manage symptoms.

 A paper published in the journal Nutrition Reviews found eating a plant-based diet can help prevent and manage asthma by reducing systemic inflammation.